 “I give up!”

 Ouch.
 My heart hurt for these children, many with learning and attentional challenges.
 They had an established mindset that intelligence is fixed… that they were either good or bad at something and there was no changing it.
 They had learned that, when things are difficult, it’s not worth the effort to try.
-They were discouraged and it showed.
+It’s super discouraging and it shows.

 Carol Dweck, a psychologist and professor, developed the concept of these two competing mindsets: Fixed Mindset vs. Growth Mindset.
 The main underlying tenant of a growth mindset (what we want!) is that intelligence can be developed.
 Individuals with a growth mindset tend to: